dumplingdang/dumplingdang.github.io/index.md

 - Complete average 30 to 40 real estate transactions and refinances per month by using professional software ProSuite.
 - Efficiently handle 40-50 services inquiries from clients, bankers and realtors daily through written and oral communication.
 - Reconcile trust accounts by using ProSuite and complete annual self-audit reports in timely basis.
-- File payrolls, GST and PST.
+- File and remit payrolls, GST and PST.

 ### Part-time Conveyancer `2016-2018`
 **Adrian Wong Notary Public, Vancouver, B.C., Canada**